Surf with confidence!

 Navigation Simulator

 Practice in our simulator specifically designed for learning the basics of instrument navigation.
-Try the Navigation Simulator, available for Windows.
+Try the Navigation Simulator, available for Windows PC.
 Now completely free.
-Note: this simulator has its own self-contained Flash so it works without Flash being installed and is not subject to the Adobe Flash discontnuation / end of life.
+There is also an online version that runs directly on this website, and can be viewed on a Windows PC, Mac, or Linux OS.
+Note: the Windows PC version of the simulator has its own self-contained Flash, so it works without Flash being installed and is not subject to the Adobe Flash discontnuation / end of life.

 Free Online Simulators